softasap/sa-php-container/README.md

 pip install -e .[docker,openshift]
 ```

+If for some reason install is messed (manual packages updates, removals, etc) - try pip install with `--ignore-installed` flag.

 later, when issue fix is released - to uninstall package installed in that way from source:

 At {virtualenv}/lib/python2.7/site-packages/ (if not using virtualenv then {system_dir, like /usr/local}/lib/python2.7/dist-packages/)